alabou/NMOS-MatroxOnly/NMOS With H.264.md

 ### RTP transport based on RFC 2250

-For Nodes consuming H.264 using the RTP payload mapping defined by RFC 2250, the Receiver resource MUST indicate `urn:x-nmos:transport:rtp` or one of its subclassifications for the `transport` attribute.
+For Nodes consuming H.264 using the RTP payload mapping defined by RFC 2250, the Receiver resource MUST indicate `urn:x-nmos:transport:rtp` or one of its subclassifications or `urn:x-matrox:transport:srt.rtp` for the `transport` attribute.

 The following parameter constraints can be used to express limits or preferences specifically defined for H.264 decoders: